Who Is Hillary Clinton?

 U.S. Secretary of State

-Shortly after winning the U.S. presidential election, Obama nominated Hillary Clinton as secretary of state.
+Shortly after winning the U.S. presidential election, Obama nominated Clinton as secretary of state.
 She accepted the nomination and was officially approved as the 67th U.S. secretary of state by the Senate on January 21, 2009.

 During her term, Clinton used her position to make women's rights and human rights a central talking point of U.S. initiatives.
 She became one of the most traveled secretaries of state in American history, and promoted the use of social media to convey the country's positions.
 She also led U.S. diplomatic efforts in connection to the Arab Spring and military intervention in Libya.